Which place is cheaper, Salzburg or Bucharest?

 The summer attracts plenty of travelers to both Bucharest and Salzburg.
 Many visitors come to Bucharest in the summer for the city activities and the family-friendly experiences.
 Furthermore, most visitors come to Salzburg for the music scene and the family-friendly experiences during these months.

 In the summer, Bucharest is a little warmer than Salzburg.
-Typically, the summer temperatures in Bucharest in July are around 23°C (73°F), and Salzburg is about 20°C (68°F).
+Typically, the summer temperatures in Bucharest in July average around 23°C (73°F), and Salzburg averages at about 20°C (68°F).

 People are often attracted to the plentiful sunshine in Salzburg this time of the year.
 In Bucharest, it's very sunny this time of the year.
 Bucharest usually receives more sunshine than Salzburg during summer.
 Bucharest gets 289 hours of sunny skies, while Salzburg receives 227 hours of full sun in the summer.